 In January 2010, the Library was closed for renovations to improve the sound in several areas of the tour, as well as the addition of Billy Graham’s personal library, and the installation of a custom mural painted by Thomas Kinkade.

-Nearly a million visitors have been through the Library since its opening.
+Over a million visitors have been through the Library since its opening.

 The Billy Graham Library will endeavor to bring inspiration to its guests through the story of a man who used his God-given potential to bring God’s love, strength, hope and kindness to millions of people around the world.
 The ongoing crusade message of the Library will continue for generations to come.